Pakistan: At least 7 killed, 70 injured in blast at Peshawar school

 The blast took place in a seminary during a Quran class, a senior police official said.

 At least seven people were killed and more than 70 injured in an explosion at a seminary in Pakistan’s Peshawar city on Tuesday morning, Dawn reported.
-Some children are also among the dead though numbers have not yet been confirmed.
+The blast took place around 8.30 am local time (9 am IST), according to BBC.

 Mohammad Asim, spokesperson of the local Lady Reading Hospital, confirmed the toll.
-He said that the injured were being provided with immediate medical attention and that an emergency has been declared at the hospital.
+He said that the injured were being provided with immediate medical attention and that an emergency has been declared at the hospital, adding that four of the seven deceased were students between the ages of 20 to 25.

 “The blast took place in a seminary during a Quran class,” Waqar Azim, a senior police official, said.
 “Someone took a bag inside the seminary.”